xaderF/VeloType/README.md

 - **Skill-based evaluation** — performance is measured using speed, accuracy, and consistency rather than raw WPM alone
 - **Relative competition** — outcomes are determined by player-to-player comparison, not static thresholds
-- **Ranked progression** — ELO-style matchmaking encourages long-term improvement
+- **Ranked progression** — ELO-style systems encourage long-term improvement
 - **Deterministic fairness** — shared text seeds ensure identical conditions for all players
+- **Type safety** — TypeScript enforces correctness in scoring, state, and game logic
-- **Extensible design** — new game modes are layered on top of the same core typing engine
+- **Extensible architecture** — new modes build on a shared typing engine

 ---